 Plume Made Good Wifi Cheap – Info Computing

 I’ve always had a frustrating relationship with the Internet thanks to where I lived.
 Long hallways or brick walls were in the way of a strong connection, requiring me to get inventive with Ethernet cables, antenna extenders, and SSID names.
 Mesh networks, which use multiple routers working in tandem to eradicate dead spots, have largely solved those internet issues, though they also cost more than traditional routers.
 While we always encourage people to spend as much as they can afford on a router (you use it every day!), the additional cost of a mesh network can be a tough pill to swallow.
-To make its high-end mesh network setup more affordable, Plume is trying a different sales model: It’s using a ol’ fashioned subscription service.
+To make its high-end mesh network setup more affordable, Plume is trying a different sales model: It’s using a good ol’ fashioned subscription service.
 I should hate it on principle, and yet… I kind of love it.

 Lead